ss-haze/cpp_primer/ch04/README.md

 > Given that ptr points to an int, that vec is a vector, and that ival is an int, explain the behavior of each of these expressions.
 Which, if any, are likely to be incorrect?
 Why?
 How might each be corrected?
 ```
 (a) ptr != 0 && *ptr++
 We first check ptr is not nullptr, then increase ptr by one, and then dereference the previous value of ptr.
 Possible problem: ptr may now point to an undefined memory location.

 (b) ival++ && ival
 We first increment the value of ival and then test the unincremented value.
 If this value is not zero, we then test for the incremented value.

 (c) vec[ival++] <= vec [ival]
 The order of evalution is undefined and can produce inconsistent results.
-Assuming ival is 5, we could be testing either for vec[5] <= vec [6], or for vec[5] <= vec[5]. a possible solution is: vec[ival] <= vec [ival + 1].
+Assuming ival is 5, we could be testing either for vec[5] <= vec [6],
+or for vec[5] <= vec[5].
+A possible solution is:
+vec[ival] <= vec [ival + 1].
 ```